shelleyhoover/UPP4652021/Lessons/Lesson2.md

 **Data:**

-Data available for download on Github: https://github.com/shelleyhoover/UPP4652021/tree/master/Course%20Data
+Data available for download: https://github.com/shelleyhoover/UPP4652021/tree/master/Course%20Data

 You are not required to use all of the data included, nor are you limited to the data provided.
 The objective is to have enough variability for each student to explore the data and develop a map of interest.
 Students are encouraged to use data from other courses/internships.
 If the student would like help locating/formatting geographic data to complement other coursework, they should reach out to the instructor as soon as possible.

 **Required Map Elements:**
 - Basemap
 - Title
-- At least two layers:
+- At least two feature layers:
    - Must be different vector types (ie: one point layer, one polygon layer.
 Not two point layers)
    - One layer that shows variation in quantity
    - One layer that shows variation in type
   - At least one layer must have a pop-up